 C1.13.1 We have assumed that the service charge is run cost effectively and efficiently and thus not for profit.
 Also, unless otherwise advised or stated, we have not allowed for any major items of expenditure, which any ingoing tenant/occupier may be liable for and may potentially have an adverse effect on the value/values reported herein.
-It is also assumed that the service charge is managed in accordance with Service charges in commercial property (1st edition), RICS professional statement.
+It is also assumed that the service charge is managed in accordance with the current edition of RICS' Service charges in commercial property.